mcarr823/pi-tv-streamer/install/browsers/README.md

 For those services, you will need to pick a browser and create desktop icons (tiles on the homescreen) to run those services.

+Using a web browser can also be desirable if you're streaming videos from a separate device, such as a NAS, and that device is running Kodi or Jellyfin.

 ## Pick A Browser

 Raspberry Pi OS comes with both Firefox and Chromium installed by default.